YinHK-gameDev/unity-learn/input/Input System/Input Action Assets.md

 Composite Bindings are Bindings consisting of multiple parts, which form a Control together.
 For instance, a 2D Vector Composite uses four buttons (left, right, up, down) to simulate a 2D stick input.

+### Composite Bindings

+Sometimes, you might want to have several Controls act in unison to mimic a different type of Control.
+The most common example of this is using the W, A, S, and D keys on the keyboard to form a 2D vector Control equivalent to mouse deltas or gamepad sticks.
+Another example is to use two keys to form a 1D axis equivalent to a mouse scroll axis.

+This is difficult to implement with normal Bindings.
+You can bind a ButtonControl to an action expecting a Vector2, but doing so results in an exception at runtime when the Input System tries to read a Vector2 from a Control that can deliver only a float.

+#### 1D axis
+A Composite made of two buttons: one that pulls a 1D axis in its negative direction, and another that pulls it in its positive direction.
+Implemented in the `AxisComposite class`.
+The result is a `float`.

+####

 ### ref